-For me, the week has brought a lot of sad memories of the three miscarriages that I suffered between my two beautiful children in the late 1980s.
-Even though I have always felt lucky that I lost those babies early on in my pregnancy, and it is now over 25 years since those sad times, I still grieve the children that I never had.
+For me, the week has brought a lot of sad memories.
+I suffered three miscarriages between my two beautiful children in the late 1980s.
+I have always felt lucky that I lost those babies early on in my pregnancy.
+It’s also now over 25 years since those sad times, but I still grieve the children that I never had.

 My heart goes out to all who have lost their babies, because I know that even though talking helps, you never forget.

 Would you like to see more posts like this?
 Sign up to my Blog Feed today!